FFLAB/reminder-memongi-pwa/specs.md

 - [ ] Add saveLocalRemindersData(remindersData)
 - [ ] Add all files to cache

-- [ ] Add create reminder fcn and add fake reminders in an array
 - [ ] Add a data overlay pane to enter/change data
 - [ ] Add an add button to the header, bring up data pane with add/cancel buttons
 - [ ] Make reminders immutable, add data id, create with data object